-Moreover, green leafy vegetables require more chewing, lead to the production of more saliva, and thus it helps in maintaining good gum health.
+Moreover, green leafy vegetables require more chewing, leading to more saliva production, which helps maintain good gum health.

-Saliva is also helpful in flushing out bacteria and plaque that are sticking to your teeth near the gum line.
+Saliva is also helpful in flushing out bacteria and plaque sticking to your teeth near the gum line.

-Also, eating raw vegetables in the form of salad helps in cleaning your teeth to a certain degree.
+Also, eating raw vegetables in the form of salad helps clean your teeth to a certain degree.
 It also stimulates your gums and reduces the build-up of cavity-causing bacteria.